TheRebo/Password-Manager/README.md

 - master_password.dat (To save the Master Password you created)
 - passwords.dat (To save a list of your saved passwords, along with encrypted passwords)

-So...
-DON'T DELETE THE FILES, IF YOU DON'T WANT TO LOSE YOUR PASSWORDS DATA!!!.
+So... <b>DON'T DELETE THE FILES, IF YOU DON'T WANT TO LOSE YOUR PASSWORDS DATA!!!.</b>

 <p align="center"><b>
 DISCLAIMER!!! - THIS SCRIPT WAS CREATED WITH THE HELP OF AI!!!
 </b></p>